takuseno/d3rlpy/README.md

 ### :zap: Most Practical RL Library Ever
 - **offline RL**: d3rlpy supports state-of-the-art offline RL algorithms.
 Offline RL is extremely powerful when the online interaction is not feasible during training (e.g. robotics, medical).
-- **online RL**: d3rlpy also supports conventional state-of-the-art online training algorithms without any compromising, which means that you can solve any kinds of reinforcement learning problems only with `d3rlpy`.
+- **online RL**: d3rlpy also supports conventional state-of-the-art online training algorithms without any compromising, which means that you can solve any kinds of RL problems only with `d3rlpy`.
 - **advanced engineering**: d3rlpy is designed to implement the faster and efficient training algorithms.
 For example, you can train Atari environments with x4 less memory space and as fast as the fastest RL library.

 ### :beginner: Easy-To-Use API